by Sandy Swegel

 Yes, most of the country has been caught up in a polar vortex.
 Snow and ice are on the ground and you, the gardener, are stuck with nothing to garden.

-There are still two flower seeds that you can put out now!
+There are still two flower seeds you can start outdoors now!

 A friend who has gardened “naturally” for sixty years always has beautiful stands of poppies that I covet.
 She shared her secret for poppies and it works great for calendula too.